-The parade takes place on graduation day at 1000 hrs (10:00AM).
+The parade typically takes place on graduation day at 1100 hrs.
 The parade ground is located on the OTS complex and we ask that family and friends arrive early to ensure seating.
 Parking is available behind the OTS complex and is within easy walking distance to both the parade ground and the dormitories.

 For JROTC related questions please call Comm (334) 953-7513

 For OTS - AMS related questions please call Comm (334) 953-8424